-Attention of all voters is directed to the fact that the foregoing information is based upon the School District's projections and estimates only, which are not binding upon the School District.
-The actual tax rates, debt service and the years in which they will apply may vary from those presently estimated, due to variations from these estimates in the timing of bond sales, the amount of bonds sold and market interest rates at the time of each sale, and actual assessed valuations over the term of repayment of the bonds.
-The dates of sale and the amount of bonds sold at any given time will be determined by the School District based on need for construction funds and other factors.
-The actual interest rates at which the bonds will be sold will depend on the bond market at the time of each sale.
-Actual future assessed valuation will depend upon the amount and value of taxable property within the District as determined by the County Assessors in the annual assessment and the equalization process.
+Attention of all voters is directed to the fact that the foregoing information is based upon the District's projections and estimates only, which are not binding upon the District.
+The average annual tax rate, the highest tax rate, the final fiscal year in which the tax is anticipated to be collected and the year or years in which they will apply, and the actual total debt service, may vary from those presently estimated for a variety of reasons, including, without limitation, due to variations in the timing of bond sales, the amount or amortization of bonds sold, market conditions at the time of each sale, and actual assessed valuations over the term of repayment of the bonds.
+The dates of sale and the amount or amortization of bonds sold at any given time will be determined by the District based on need for project funds and other factors, including the legal limitations on bonds approved by a 55% affirmative vote.
+Market conditions, including, without limitation, interest rates, are affected by economic and other factors beyond the control of the District and will depend on the bond market at the time of each sale.
+Actual future assessed valuation will depend upon the amount and value of taxable property within the District as determined by the County Assessor in the annual assessment and the equalization process.
+The growth or decline in assessed valuation is the result of a number of economic and other factors outside the control of the District.

-/S/ Maurene Donner Superintendent June 11, 2024
+/S/ Antonio Garcia Superintendent Santa Maria Joint Union High School District June 12, 2024

-ARGUMENT IN FAVOR OF MEASURE L2024 COLLEGE SCHOOL DISTRICT
+ARGUMENT IN FAVOR OF MEASURE J2024 SANTA MARIA JOINT UNION HIGH SCHOOL DISTRICT